 Well, there you are – the Dwellsy team’s attempt to settle the debate over some of the most common terms used to talk about the different types of rentals.

-Now, it’s time to go browse Dwellsy’s deep inventory of listings and find your own apartment, condo, house or townhouse…but no flats on offer here!
+Now, it’s time to go browse Dwellsy’s deep inventory of listings and find your own apartment, condo, house, or townhouse to rent …but no flats on offer here!